ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 Deployment is local by default

-Inference is on‑demand, not continuous
+Inference is on-demand, not continuous

 Stillness is a valid operational state